PaddlePaddle/PaddleSpeech/README.md

 ```python
 pip install paddlepaddle paddlespeech
 ```
-Up to now, **Mac OSX** supports CLI for the all our tasks, Windows only supports PaddleSpeech CLI for Audio Classification, Speech-to-Text and Text-to-Speech.
+Up to now, **Linux** supports CLI for the all our tasks, **Mac OSX and Windows** only supports PaddleSpeech CLI for Audio Classification, Speech-to-Text and Text-to-Speech.
 Please see [installation](./docs/source/install.md) for other alternatives.

 ## Quick Start